KareemSolimanDev/ProgrammindAdvices_cPP_Projects/README.md

 <hr>

 ### Repo Notes:
-1. this repo for my C++ Projects on learning vhase.
+1. <b>in learning vhase i focus my attention on code not documntation.</b>
-2. the projects with (OOP) prefix mean the project use OOP.
+2. the projects with (OOP) prefix mean the project use OOP except that mean the project use functional programming.

 <hr>